Unity-Technologies/ProjectAuditor/com.unity.project-auditor/Documentation~/Glossary.md

 in the table and clicking the Ignore button in the right-hand panel.
 See also: _Rules_ which are how ignored Issues are implemented.

-**Insight:** An item discovered and reported by Project Auditor which is presented for informational purposes and not specifically actionable.
+**Insight:** A report item discovered and reported by Project Auditor which is presented for informational purposes and not specifically actionable.
 Examples of insights include details about a single asset, a compiler message, or build step.
 Project Auditor presents filterable, sortable tables of insights as convenient ways to view and investigate some aspect of your project.

-**Issue:** An item discovered and reported by Project Auditor which represents a potential problem in your project, which you may want to take action to address.
+**Issue:** A report item discovered and reported by Project Auditor which represents a potential problem in your project, which you may want to take action to address.
 Examples include calls to Unity APIs that are known to be slow or generate garbage, or suboptimal project settings or asset import settings.

-**Item:** A term to refer to both Insights and Issues.
+**Report Item:** A term to refer to both Insights and Issues.
 In Project Auditor's code and API, items are represented by `ProjectIssue` objects.
 A `ProjectIssue` with a valid `DescriptorId` is an Issue.
 One without a valid `DescriptorId` is an Insight.

 **Module:** One of the static analysis tools provided by Project Auditor.
 Project Auditor creates and manages several Modules, each of which may create and run one or more Analyzers to generate Items.
-For more information on the areas covered by Project Auditor's Modules, see the [Welcome View](./WelcomeView.md) documentation.
+For more information on the areas covered by Project Auditor's Modules, see the [Configuration](Configuration.md) documentation.

 **Project Auditor:** A suite of static analysis tools for Unity projects, in a package of the same name.
 Also, the name of a C# object which is created to actually perform the analysis and to return a Project Report.